sungsoo-ahn/2025/_posts/2025-04-28-conditional-flow-matching.md

 </div>

 The first part of this blog post is an introduction to generative modelling, normalizing flows and continuous normalizing flows.
-The reader already familiar with these topics, or that wants to cover them later, can directly jump to the <a href="#part_cfm">second part</a>, devoted to **conditional flow matching**.
+The reader already familiar with these topics, or that wants to cover them later, can directly jump to the <a href="#conditional-flow-matching">second part</a>, devoted to **conditional flow matching**.

 ## Introduction to Generative Modelling with Normalizing Flows
 In a nutshell, the task of generative modelling consists in learning how to sample from a distribution $$p_{\mathrm{data}}$$ given a finite number of samples $$x^{(1)}, \ldots, x^{(n)} \in \bbR^d$$ drawn from $$p_{\mathrm{data}}$$.